netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 In this set up, Netdata was installed with default settings.
 The only change was to give to it the password for connecting to postgres.
 Everything else just happened, from logs and metrics, to dashboards and alerts.
 The stock alerts we ship with Netdata did their job, and triggered alerts for network interface packet drops, way before Dynatrace's Davis reported the same.

-All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this to all the information available.
+All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this across the board, to all the information available.

-Since we deal with information of all kinds, Netdata has to find a way to present everything, structure the information in a way that users can easily use.
-I understand that our presentation is probably too flat and users occasionally complain that Netdata dashboards are overwhelming.
-We need to improve them, so that they are more contextual, presenting the information in layers.
+All others depend on the users to structure their dashboards the way they see fit.
+But since Netdata visualizes everything by default, we have to find a way to present everything in a way that users can easily use.
+I understand that our presentation is probably too flat and users occasionally report that Netdata dashboards are overwhelming.
+This is our next challenge.
+We need to improve, so that they are more contextual, presenting the information in layers.
 The good thing with Netdata is that it has a lot more information than the others, so it can go deeper than them.

 ### Charts & Dashboards